Graduate Assistantships

 Compensation:

-• Graduate Assistantship stipend is $3,000 for a half-time appointment (10 hours per week) per semester.
-Stipend is prorated depending on start date.
+- Graduate Assistantship stipend is $3,090 for a half-time appointment (10 hours per week) per semester.
+Pay is biweekly and stipend is prorated depending on start date.

 Primary Responsibilities:

-• Other possible responsibilities include museum website maintenance; digital content management, including digitizing and uploading oral interviews; collection management; and researcher training.
+- Other responsibilities include museum website maintenance; digital content management, including digitizing and uploading oral interviews; collection management; and researcher training.
 The center will also be conducting rural school interviews throughout the year in which this student may be required to assist.

 General Qualifications:

-• Must be a full-time, degree-seeking student in a UNI's residential graduate program.
+- Must be a full-time (enrolled in at least 9 eligible credits), degree-seeking student in a UNI's graduate program.
+Online students do qualify for assistantships.

-• Have an official transcript on file in the Office of Admissions and be fully declared in their graduate major.
+- Have an official transcript on file in the Office of Admissions and be fully declared in their graduate major before the start of the assignment.

 Preferred Qualifications: